 SMSC (along with British Values) is threaded throughout the curriculum and forms the main focus in some of our topics.
-This is also taught and explored within our assemblies (including those led by outside speakers) and through other activities that are carried out in school, such as our school wide election for head pupil.
+This is also taught and explored within our assemblies (including those led by outside speakers) and through other activities that are carried out in school, such as our school wide election for head boy and girl.